 Is Seasonal Hair Loss Same As Telogen Effluvium?

 The hair enters the resting phase months before you start experiencing hair shedding.
 Hair loss occurs later on, so you might think that it is that very season that is triggering it.
-You might be blaming your hair fall on the wrong season.
+But you’re blaming the wrong season for your hair fall.

 Seasonal shedding occurs when the season changes from summer to winter, during fall, that is.
 During the winter season, if you don’t take good care of your hair, you might experience excessive hair shedding.
-The lack of moisture can leave the hair dry and brittle, making them prone to breakage.
-It is one reason why hair shedding is so common in the winter months.
+This usually happens because of a lack of moisture due to different reasons.

 Do You Need Hair Transplant For Seasonal Hair Loss?